-Our heroes this week are a team of 8 mates that have embarked on an adventure ride from the most Western Point of Australia to the most Eastern Point.
+Our heroes this week are a team of 8 mates that embarked on an adventure ride from the most Western Point of Australia to the most Eastern Point.
 Not only is this trip ticking off a bucket list item but is also raising funds for Parkinson’s research.
-This week the group took off from Monkey Mia and are bypassing roads for dirt tracks as they make their way across the country.
+The group bypassed roads for dirt tracks and made their way across the country.
 With 2 in the group living with Parkinson’s, it’s a cause close to their hearts.
 You can support the team by making a donation to their fundraising page.

 What is the connection to Parkinson’s within the group

 Two of the group have Parkinson’s.
 Noel was diagnosed about 8 years ago and Andrew 2 years ago.
 Both are committed to staying physically fit and active and realised the motorbike ride would be a great way to raise awareness, not only for Parkinson’s research but also awareness about the benefits of staying active and taking on challenges.

 Shake it Up is already making milestones in aiding Parkinson’s research so it seemed the obvious choice.

 The ride was conceived by Harry, about 10 years ago, as an adventure to ride a motorbike from the most western point of Australia to the most eastern point.
 About 18months ago Harry, Noel, Jim and Dave, after several bike trips together, decided they would all love to attempt crossing “The Island”.
 Of course, they would need support vehicles and crew so together with Phil and Andrew formulated a plan to put it into action.
 Scotty and TC, like minded adventurers, were also asked to join the crew.